COVID-19 Vaccine Information

 *Due to significant call volume, assume there will be time spent on hold.

-If you have completed the "Am I Eligible" questionnaire above, or if you are in the current priority audiences established by New York State, please schedule your appointment by calling the NYS phone number above or by using the Vaccination Site links below.
+If you have completed the "Am I Eligible" questionnaire above, or if you are in the current priority audiences established by New York State, please schedule your appointment by calling the NYS phone number above or by using the Vaccination Site links above.
 Please note, no walk-in appointments are available.
 If the current supply of vaccine has been used, you will receive a response of "Event Full".
 We are getting vaccine shipments on a regular basis, so check back daily to see if more appointments have been made available.
 You will receive a confirmation of your appointment.

 Vaccination Process - Frequently Asked Questions